ismailmagdyismail/QueryBuilder/README.md

 # QueryBuilder
-Utilize builder pattern to build database queries instead of using Raw Strings
+Utilize builder pattern to build database queries instead of using Raw Strings , when you are not using ORMs